heidihuang-wav/quartz/content/Yearly/2023 End-of-year Review.md

 ## What went well?
 ### The How
 Most of my books are consumed in audiobook format.
-As I've emphasized in [[Journal/2023/Reading is pretty darn cool|Reading is pretty darn cool]], listening to audiobooks while I run errands and cook has been a game-changer, 4x'ing the volume of books I can consume.
+As I've emphasized in [[Journal/2023/Reading is pretty cool|Reading is pretty cool]], listening to audiobooks while I run errands and cook has been a game-changer, 4x'ing the volume of books I can consume.

 For books I wanted to pay special attention to (e.g. *The Gene*) because I am *especially* interested in the subject matter and/or books that have many charts and graphs, I opted to read them in their physical form.
 ### The What